 Students live with Mexican host families for the duration of the semester.
 Students can walk to classes or utilize the efficient public transportation system.

-Students may earn up to 18 credit hours, with up to 14 credit hours meeting CATC requirements; all courses can be applied toward a Spanish major or minor.
-Some courses may fulfill Legacy general education, elective, or major requirements from other academic departments (subject to approval).
-Courses are primarily taught by local professors on the university campus of the Instituto Tecnológicol de Querétaro (ITQ) and at the Centro Intercultural de Querétaro.
+Students may earn up to 18 credit hours, with up to 14 credit hours meeting CATC requirements; all courses can be applied toward a Spanish major or minor and the LALS (Latin American and Latina/o Studies) major or minor.
+Some courses may fulfill elective or major requirements from other academic departments (subject to approval).
+Courses are primarily taught by local professors on the university campus of the Universidad Autónoma de Querétaro (UAQ) and at the Centro Intercultural de Querétaro.
 All students take a four-hour interdisciplinary course with the Wheaton College professor in residence, focusing on developing intercultural competency, navigating daily life, and exploring Mexican cultures.

-This program fulfills the study abroad requirement for the Spanish major at Wheaton College.
+This program fulfills the study abroad requirement for the Spanish major and LALS major at Wheaton College.

 Students will complete the following required courses :